dshmhlv/jsAddRemoveComponent/README.md

 ##Simple add remove component using JS
 Use the two UL tags and place them accordingly and style them.
-Create new <li> tags inside app.js
+Create new list tags inside app.js follwing the template.